Packages include the master¬†site plan, current price list and discovery packages offered.

 Balsam Mountain Preserve81 Preserve Road, Sylva, North Carolina

-Ask anyone who's golfed in Western North Carolina and you will find Balsam Mountain Preserve to be¬†one of the best Asheville¬†NC golf communities, although the lifestyle at Balsam offers much more¬†than¬†golf.
-Perhaps an urban cowboy's life¬†best¬†describes the high quality of living at this gated community and private residence club.
-As a low density neighborhood, only 400 families will call Balsam home at the project's completion.
-That's an average of 12 acres per family of protected mountain paradise and rustic mountain homes spread across¬†4,400 acres and¬†3,000 acres have been preserved as a conservation easement!
-Balsam Mountain Trust is actively engaged in the community's nature management and provides education and adventures at the Nature Center.¬†
+Ask anyone who's golfed in Western North Carolina and they'll likely¬†agree,¬†Balsam Mountain Preserve is one of the best golf course¬†communities in the Carolinas,¬†although the lifestyle at Balsam offers much more¬†than¬†golf.
+Perhaps an urban cowboy's life¬†best¬†describes the high quality of living at the¬†gated community and private residence club.
+The¬†low density neighborhood is designed for¬†only 400 families¬†at the project's completion.
+That's an average of 12 acres per family of protected mountain paradise with¬†rustic mountain homes spread across¬†4,400 acres.
+A total of¬†3,000 acres have been preserved in a¬†conservation easement in one of the most beautiful North Carolina mountain communities.¬†

 BALSAM MOUNTAIN PRESERVE AMENITIES

 - 24 Hour Manned Gated Entrance

 - 18 Hole Championship Golf Course designed by Arnold Palmer

 - Award Winning Equestrian Center - Full Service

 - Ruby Valley Sports Complex

 - Fitness Center

 - 30¬†Miles of Hiking Trails